SamanthaHindle/preprint_JournalClub/MozillaMiniGrant/Application.md

 A final key indicator for our project outcomes will be the results of our Preprint Corresponding Author surveys, which will indicate whether reviews from Preprint JCs were beneficial and therefore integrated into their manuscript prior to publication.

-13. __Explain who will benefit from the project.
+__13. Explain who will benefit from the project.
 (50 words)__

 Early career researchers (ECRs) will be the primary beneficiaries as they will become familiarized with preprints as well as learn how to write a constructive peer review.
 The ASAPbio community will also benefit from this project as it will provide an opportunity to engage in a preprint collaboration.

-14. __Describe the geographic location(s) in which this project will be implemented.
+__14. Describe the geographic location(s) in which this project will be implemented.
 (100 words)__
 We are currently trying to recruit alpha and beta-testers from different research institutions around the world.
 We are hoping to take advantage of the global Mozilla community to reach a diverse community of scientists.
 As a result of the
 Mozilla Global Sprint, we already have a list of potential beta-testers from our community opinion survey respondents.

-15. __List any risks or challenges that may affect the overall success of your project, and note how Mozilla and/or others can help you to overcome these challenges.
+__15. List any risks or challenges that may affect the overall success of your project, and note how Mozilla and/or others can help you to overcome these challenges.
 (250 words)__
 We don’t foresee risks associated with our project, but we do recognize the potential challenges associated with getting academics to change their attitudes towards scientific publishing – particularly without a change in incentives.
 Despite the increasing